 When you need extensive tooth treatments, the journey ahead can feel scary, exhausting, and overwhelming.
-The result, however, is a healthy, beautiful smile that makes you look more healthier, happier, and younger.
+The result, however, is a healthy, beautiful smile that makes you look healthier, happier, and younger.

 Better dental health:

-Sometimes people try to neglect on oral health care because it’s difficult to clean teeth that are crooked, broken, or loose.
+Sometimes people try to neglect oral health care because it’s difficult to clean teeth that are crooked, broken, or loose.
 When your smile is secure, it will be easy to clean and therefore simple for you to maintain a consistent brushing and flossing treatment at home.
 Follow up with professional dental cleanings and examinations will also help you maintain that good-looking grin.

 If your teeth are moving around too much or you’re vexed with poorly fitted dentures, you will not be able to eat a healthy diet.
 People with compromised smiles often turn to softer foods, which means any crunchy fruits and vegetables or chewy proteins go neglected, which is an indication that your body is lacking proper nutrition.
-A healthy mouth can lead to a healthier body and an improved well-being.
+A healthy mouth can lead to a healthier body and improved well-being.